-All Energy Supply UK companies share the common purpose to act to accelerate the transition towards a carbon-neutral economy', under the leadership of ENGIE Group Executive Committee.
+All Energy Supply UK companies share the common purpose 'to be the leading renewable energy supplier providing tailored customer solutions', under the leadership of ENGIE Group Executive Committee.
 ENGIE's ambition is to become the world leader in the zero-carbon transition "as a service" for our customers.
-In the UK, this purpose and ambition is articulated as 'making zero carbon happen' for customers which is achieved through combining energy, services and regeneration activities for the benefit of individuals, businesses and communities.
+In the UK, this purpose and ambition is articulated as 'To build value added relationships with our target customers to provide tailored renewable energy solutions with direct access to green supplies through our diversified portfolio.'